johnnovak/gridmonger-site/source/themes.rst

 Theme editor
 ============

-While it is certainly possible to create and edit theme files only with a text editor, Gridmonger features a fully-fledged theme editor that makes theme management a breeze.
+While it is certainly possible to edit or create theme files only with a text editor, Gridmonger features a fully-fledged theme editor that makes theme management a breeze.

-You can toggle the theme editor side panel with the :kbd:`F12` key in normal editing mode.
-Note that it is not possible to toggle the editor when a dialog is open, or in any other modes (e.g. *Select Mode* or *Nudge Mode*).
-You can, however, enter any of these modes while the theme editor is *already* open, which makes editing these aspects of the themes a lot easier.
+You can toggle the theme editor side panel with the :kbd:`F12` key in *Edit Mode*.
+Note that it is not possible to toggle the editor while a dialog is open, or in any other modes (e.g. *Select Mode* or *Nudge Mode*).
+You can, however, enter any of these modes while the theme editor is *already* open, which makes editing aspects of the themes related to these modes a lot easier.

 .. raw:: html